chromium/chromium/mojo/public/tools/bindings/README.md

   and processing an urgent message.
 At present, this attribute only affects channel associated messages in the renderer process.

+* **`[UnlimitedSize]`**
+  The `UnlimitedSize` attribute is used to tag methods that are expected to have large payload size exceeding Mojo's predefined threshold.
+  Without this tag, those methods would trigger a `DumpWithoutCrashing` call.
+Instead of using `UnlimitedSize`, consider refactoring to avoid such message contents, for example by batching calls or leveraging shared memory where feasible.

 * **`[EstimateSize]`**:
   The `EstimateSize` attribute can be used to tag methods with large payload sizes that tend to cause frequent reallocations during